Coreyimurphy91/iGottaGo/README.md

 sequelize db:seed:all
 ```

 7. Now, you will need to create a .env file with your own private data.
 This app uses the [Yellow Pages API](https://rapidapi.com/dodocr7/api/yellow-page-us), so go there and read over how it is used.
 Subscribe and get your own API key.
-Your .env also needs a secret session file, which you can give a space-less string to.
+Your .env also needs a secret session key, which you can give any space-less string to.
 Your file should look like this:
 ```text
 APIKEY=(paste your api key from rapidapi here) RAPIDHOST=yellow-page-us.p.rapidapi.com